mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 In Mimcss, a stylesheet is represented by a class - called a Style Definition class.
 Individual rules are defined as properties of a style definition class.
 More precisely, a property of a style definition class can either define a single rule or be an array of rules.
 If the property defines a single rule, it is called a named rule because the property name allows referring to the rule by the property name.
 If a property is an array of rules, those rules are called unnamed rules because there is no property by which individual rules can be addressed.

-There are four rule types that are almost always defined as named rules: classes, IDs, custom properties and animations.
+There are some rule types that are almost always defined as named rules: classes, IDs, custom properties and animations.
 The property names to which these rules are attached become the names by which these rules are referred to from the HTML rendering code.

 ## Style Definitions
 Let's create a simple style definition class: